OPCODE-Open-Spring-Fest/uni_access/README.md

 ## Contact 📱

-If you have any questions or feedback, please reach out to us at shobhit.2201140ec@iiitbh.ac.in  📧
+If you have any questions or feedback, please reach out to us at shobhit.2201140ec@iiitbh.ac.in or dhruv.2101211cs@iiitbh.ac.in 📧

 ### Setup